capistrano/rvm/README.md

 ## Custom tasks which rely on RVM/Ruby

-When building custom tasks which need a the corrent ruby and gemset, all you have to do is run the `rvm1:hook` task before your own task.
+When building custom tasks which need the current ruby version and gemset, all you have to do is run the `rvm1:hook` task before your own task.
 This will handle the execution of the ruby-related commands.
 This is only necessary if your task is *not* *after* the `deploy:starting` task.